BammBook/VKR/README.md

 # VKR
-Researching for my VKR using Python
+Research for my VKR using Python